 The Group assesses whether the cost is the best estimate of fair value of financial assets at FVOCI.

 In making the assessment, the Group checks whether there are events or circumstances that might indicate that cost might not be representative of fair value of the financial assets, including significant change in the investees' performance and operations, as well significant change in the economic environment in which the investees operate.
-The Group also considers costs as the best measure of fair value where more recent available information is a wide range of possible fair value measurements, and cost represents the best estimate of fair value within that range.
+The Group also considers costs as the best measure of fair value where more recent available information is insufficient to determine fair value; or where there is a wide range of possible fair value measurements, and cost represents the best estimate of fair value within that range.